 Cooling off in the scorching summer heat

-Cool summer activities on a budget are especially tough to come by these days.
-Consider that a single-day pass to Universal Orlando’s water park is $33 plus tax, and admission to either of Disney’s water parks starts at $41 and climbs quickly.
+These days, it can be tough to come by summer activities that don’t burn a hole through the wallets of parents.
+Consider that a single-day pass to Universal Orlando’s water park is more than $71 plus tax, and admission to either of Disney’s water parks is nearly $95.

 For families looking for fun ways to beat the heat without hanging the plastic in their wallets out to melt, there are plenty of places to check out right here in Alachua County.